littermap/littermap/README.md

 Start local server to test the app:

-- `yarn serve`
+- `pnpm serve`

 ## Development

 Build and then watch source files for changes to trigger a rebuild:

-- `yarn watch`
+- `pnpm watch`

+### Tips

+Check which packages depend on a node package:

+- `pnpm ll --depth 999 <package>`

 ### Dependencies

-Install them with `yarn` and just `import` them in the scripts.
+Install them with `pnpm` and just `import` them in the scripts.
 The build system is going to automatically roll everything into a self-contained bundle and insert it into the end product.

 ## Known issues